Dating during divorce. It’s so tempting!

 3. Dating during divorce can affect your settlement strategy.

 Most people assume that spousal support is paid in monthly installments over time.
-However, depending upon the law in your state, you may have the option of taking spousal support in a lump sum.
+However, depending upon the law in your state, you may have the option of taking spousal support in a lump sum as soon as your divorce is final.

-The problem is, usually the only way you can get a lump sum is if your spouse agrees to pay you in that manner.
+The problem is, usually the only way you can get a lump sum is if your spouse agrees to pay it to you that way.
 Most judges won’t order your spouse to pay you support one big lump sum payment.

 If your spouse knows that you are likely to be living with someone else soon, s/he will never agree to pay you a lump sum for support.
 Instead, your spouse will opt for monthly payments.
 That way, as soon as you start living with someone else, your spouse gets off the hook.
 Spousal support ends when you move in with a new partner.

-4. Dating during divorce can negatively affect your property distribution.
+4. Dating during divorce can cost you money in your property settlement.

 Any money you receive as spousal support is generally taxable income to you.
+(At least this will be true if you divorce in 2018.)
 Any money you receive in a property settlement is not.

 For that reason, you might want to give up your right to spousal support in exchange for receiving more money now.
 Your spouse may want to do that too because it will end his/her obligation to support you in the future.